-The largest North American Heron is the Great Blue Heron, which is considered an ‘ancient’ species that evolved millions of years ago.
-Modern heron lineages likely go back at least around 14–25 million years.
+The largest North American Heron is the Great Blue Heron, which appears to be some sort of ‘ancient’, perhaps a species that evolved millions of years ago.
+While it’s true that heron lineages likely go back at least around 14–25 million years, that is not uncommonly “ancient.”

 Height: about 3–4.5 feet (0.9–1.4 m)